conradsnicta/armadillo-code/README.txt

 1: Introduction
 ===============

-Armadillo is a high quality C++ linear algebra library, aiming towards a good balance between speed and ease of use.
+Armadillo is a high quality C++ library for linear algebra and scientific computing, aiming towards a good balance between speed and ease of use.

 It's useful for algorithm development directly in C++,